juannpg/juannpg/README.md

 I am currently enhancing my knowledge and skills in:
 - Advanced JavaScript and TypeScript
 - Node.js and Express for backend development
-- Modern frontend frameworks (such as React, Vue, or Angular)
+- Modern frontend frameworks (such as Astro, React)
-- Database management and integration (such as PostgreSQL, MongoDB)
+- Database management and integration (such as PostgreSQL)
 - ORMs (such as prisma)

 ## Projects